 A Rossignol masterpiece that I saw at FWT and that made me think, "This is going to win!"

-This 2023-2024 season masterpiece, created by Rossignol for freeriding, was also seen at the FWT (Freeride World Tour) (a limited edition model available at select stores).
-While freeriding has become increasingly popular in recent years, skis with a center width of just under 110mm have become more common, and Rossignol has finally released the perfect 110mm center width, perfect for both powder and hard-riding.
-This twin-tip ski combines the buoyancy of
+This is a masterpiece created by Rossignol for freeride in the '23-24 season, which was also seen at the FWT (Freeride World Tour) (limited model at select stores).
+In recent years, freeride has become increasingly popular, and skis with a center width in the low 110mm range have become more common, but Rossignol has finally released a ski with the perfect center width of 110mm that is great for both powder and hard-packed snow.
+This twin-tip ski balances buoyancy in

-powder with the power of hard-riding.
-Packed with Rossignol's technology, the PEFC-certified poplar wood core offers the ride quality you expect from wood, while the Damp Tech at the top and tail provides exceptional vibration absorption for stability.
-The titanium underfoot provides grip and sharp turns, while the Air Tip facilitates easy swing-like turn initiation.
-This ski is exceptionally well-balanced.
+powder with riding performance on hard-packed snow.
+Condensing Rossignol's technology, the PEFC-certified poplar wood core provides the ride comfort unique to wood, the Damp Tech in the top and tail provides excellent vibration absorption for stability, the titanium underfoot provides grip and sharp turns, and the Air Tip makes it easy to initiate turns with a light swing, resulting in a very well-balanced ski.

-The recommended binding position is 3cm back from center, which is quite set forward, but there are progressive and directional settings available, with 2cm of backrest for those prioritizing gliding.
-The directional setting, with an additional 2cm backrest, is recommended.
+The recommended binding position is 3cm back from the center, which is quite a front set, but progressive and directional settings are available 2cm forward and backward, and for those who prioritize gliding performance, the directional setting 2cm further back is recommended.

-At 2,240g (measured at 184cm), they're on the heavy side, and feel quite solidly built and hard-spec, but the flexible top tail allows for freestyle movements like butter tricks, slides, and slaps, while the firmness underfoot allows for sharp turns.
-The stability of air landings is also outstanding, making these skis a winner.
-While not recommended for everyone, they're a masterpiece worth giving to skiers who are confident in their skills.
+Weighing in at a hefty 2,240g (measured at 184cm), this ski has a very solid construction and feels like a hard-spec model.
+However, the flexible top and tail allow for freestyle movements such as butter tricks, slides, and swerves, while also providing a firm grip for sharp turns.
+The stability during air landings is outstanding, making this a ski that will make you think, "I'm going to win with this."
+It's not for everyone, but it's a masterpiece that I would recommend to skiers who are confident in their skills.

 Reviewer: